- 1. Create content geared for conversions

 7. Plan your posting schedule with different types of content

 There are three primary aspects of high-quality content.
 Every piece of content should be engaging, entertaining, and educational no matter the format or platform.
 Teach your followers a little something about the restaurant industry while using your brand's unique voice.
-Your content can help customers learn about cooking for guests, managing crowds, or show how you motivate staff while working through major holidays.
+Your content can help customers learn about cooking for guests, managing crowds, or show how to motivate restaurant stuff while working through major holidays.

 As important as it is to create captivating content, you’ll need a plan to deliver it consistently.
 Your content plan might include creating one 7-minute educational video for your YouTube channel daily, making 4-5 posts on Instagram and Facebook, and recording one episode of your podcast weekly.

 Create an initial content calendar with specific posts or ideas to try out as many different approaches and formats as you can.